Senior Database Reliability Engineer

 What you will be doing

-- Writing code to capture data about service performance, and create tools and dashboards to provide insight into that data
+- Writing code to capture database performance, and create tools and dashboards to provide actionable insight into that data.

 What you should have

-- You've deployed server software on Linux, and then operated it at scale.
-You’ve debugged its problems, and analyzed and optimized its performance
+- Deployed server software on Linux, and then operated it at scale.
+You’ve debugged its problems, and analyzed and optimized its performance.

-- You are a strong communicator.
-Explaining complex technical concepts to designers, support, and other engineers is no problem for you
+- Very strong communication skills: explaining complex technical concepts to designers, support, and other engineers is natural for you.

-- Bachelor's degree in Computer Science, Engineering or related field, or equivalent training, fellowship, or work experience
+- A Bachelor's degree in Computer Science, Engineering or related field, or equivalent training, fellowship, or work experience.